Flickr Download DeviantArt

 Cover art design derived from the movie poster art by Saul Bass.
 Album produced by Didier Deutsch.
 Columbia Masterworks 1961.

-Released on October 18, 1961 through United Artists, the film West Side Story received high praise from critics and the public,
+Released on October 18, 1961 through United Artists, the film West Side Story received high praise from critics and the public, and became

 the second highest grossing film of the year in the United States.
 The film was nominated for 11 Academy Awards and won 10, including